The Best Reasons to Use Pinterest For Genealogy

 Inspire Your Research Efforts

 Organization leads to inspiration.
 While working through a genealogy research plan, you can save articles, web pages, or databases that you want to explore.
-As you review each item in an attempt to resolve your genealogy research question, you can either add a comment below your pin or remove to pin from your board.
+Then, as you review each item in an attempt to resolve your genealogy research question, you can either add a comment below your pin or remove to pin from your board.

 As you work through a research project, you may break through your brick wall or have a visual To-Do list to keep you motivated.
 Think of how much more you can accomplish by reducing your distraction while saving your great ideas.